themeblvd/frontstreet/README.md

 #### Custom CSS Build

 The previous example incorporated the styling by importing through the JavaScript.
 This is a common approach if you're using a tool like Webpack, where you'd have a loader set up to handle those files.
-But if you're working with Sass in some other way to compile out a custom build of the Front Street's CSS?
+But what if you're working with Sass in some other way to compile out a custom build of the Front Street's CSS?

 The following is an example of implementing the full Front Street framework into a custom `.scss` file with customized variables.